skip to content

 Due to funding constraints, some limitations are placed on the granting of legal aid.
 We do not grant legal aid for all legal problems; for example, we cannot fund commercial or business matters.

-Certain civil disputes up to $12000 can be heard in the minor civil claims jurisdiction of the Magistrates Court where no legal representation is required.
-The Commission will provide free advice to assist with minor civil matters.
+Certain civil disputes up to $12,000 can be heard in the minor civil claims jurisdiction of the Magistrates Court where no legal representation is required.
+Legal Services will provide free advice to assist with minor civil matters.

-In criminal matters there must be a likelihood of a gaol sentence.
+In criminal matters there must be a likelihood of a prison sentence.
 Family matters (other than an emergency) must involve a genuine dispute over children that is not resolvable by negotiation or counselling.

-The Grants Section of the Commission is responsible for assessing each application received for legal aid.
+The Grants Section of Legal Services is responsible for assessing each application received for legal aid.
 It uses 4 broad criteria to assess an application for assistance.
 In addition to the means, merits and forum tests, an application for assistance is also assessed as to whether it is within the funding guidelines.
 The application must satisfy all 4 criteria before legal aid can be granted.

 Means Test